Family Fortunes: Double Money

 Following three rounds before a commercial break (two rounds in series 1), "Double Money" is played.
 Gameplay is the same as in the first rounds, but each answer is now worth £2 for each person who said it, and there are generally fewer possible answers.
 The family who passed £300 (£200 in series 1) first goes through to play "Big Money" (known in some overseas versions as "Fast Money") for the jackpot.
-On the 2020 revival, the fifth and sixth questions score double points and the losing family receives £2 per point and a "Family Fortunes buzzer" doorbell.
+On the 2020 revival, the fifth and sixth questions score double points (for the sixth question, each family nominates one person to answer the question from the podium) and the losing family receives £2 per point and a "Family Fortunes buzzer" doorbell.
 The winning family would be guaranteed ten times their winning score.

 Big Money

-This involves two contestants (out of the five in the family team) answering five questions that fit with those given by the "100 people surveyed", with the questions asked within a narrow time limit.
+This involves two contestants (out of the five in the family team) answering five questions that fit with those given by the 100 people surveyed each within a narrow time limit.
 The first contestant answers the five questions within 15 seconds (20 in the revival).
-Then the second contestant (who was out of earshot) answers within 20 seconds (25 in the revival).
+Then the second contestant (who was out of earshot) answers within 20 seconds (25 in the revival), the extra time being to allow for the likelihood of them repeating the first contestant's answer.
+If this happens, they are asked for another one.
 Each point gives the family £2 (£10 per point in the revival), up to £398 (£1,990 in the revival), and those points would be added to their earlier winnings.
 If they get 200 points or more from the ten answers, they then win the top cash prize.

 From 1994 onwards, a bonus star prize was available for naming all five "top" (most popular) answers and scoring 200 points.
+The star prize couldn't be won if they failed to score at least 200 points even if all five top answers had been named.

 In the 2020 revival, the top answers were not revealed until after the second contestant gave their answers and their point values were shown, an element that was previously seen in the All-Stars version of the show.